Tony Furst: Professional football and military service

-Later years
+Later life

 After retiring from football, he operated a flower shop (Furst Florist) in North Dayton that had been established by his family in 1905.
 He ran unsuccessfully for Montgomery County Sheriff in 1960 and for the state legislature in 1964.
 He was inducted into the University of Dayton Hall of Fame in 1965.
 He died in 2009 at age 91.
 He was buried at Calvary Cemetery in Dayton.